turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 * HTML provides our Page Structure.
 * CSS provides Element Styling.
-* JavaSript provides Page Behavior
+* JavaSript provides Page Behavior (sometimes css too!)
 * A framework is a library that can help with adding style and behavior to our website.
 Not only can using a CSS framework give us the responsiveness we need, it also gives us some free styling tools.